victoriastuart/biomedical-sentence-splitter/README.md

 ## REDIRECTING THE OUTPUT TO A FILE

 ... then printing the contents of that file to a shell variable.
-The commonly-employed source execution (loads the process in another shell; thus the $OUTPUT variable specifiec in the script is not available to the parent, running shell):
+The commonly-employed source execution (loads the process in another shell; thus the $OUTPUT variable specific in the script is not available to the parent, running shell):

 ```
 ./sed_sentence_chunker2.sh <<< " Sentence 1.
 Sentence 2.
 Victoria's here! \"Internal quotation 1.\" 'Internal quotation 2.' "